casey/just/README.md

 - `data_local_directory()` - The local user-specific data directory.
 - `executable_directory()` - The user-specific executable directory.
 - `home_directory()` - The user's home directory.

+If you would like to use XDG base directories on all platforms you can use the `env(…)` function with the appropriate environment variable, e.g., `env('XDG_CACHE_HOME')`.

 ### Constants